After Union Pacific

 (As a matter of public record, revealed through numerous court cases, Gardner married his wife Diane in October 1985.
 It was his second marriage and her fourth.
 At the time, he was sole owner of Gardner Bender, and she was a waitress.
 There was a prenuptial agreement, which was later contested on almost all its features.
 Gardner's company, Gardner Bender, was established in 1959 to supply tools to professional electricians.
 By 1988, when Gardner sold the company for an estimated $25 million, the company manufactured hundreds of specialized tools and accessories for both professionals and the do-it-yourselfer, including electrical tools, voltage testers and wire management products found along the electrical aisle of stores like Ace Hardware, Home Depot, Lowe‘s, Menards and True Value.)

-In July 2000, five former employees of Northern Rail Car started their own company, Avalon Rail, located in West Allis (Milwaukee), Wisconsin.
+In July 2000, five former employees of Northern Rail Car started their own company, Avalon Rail, located in the former Allis-Chambers plant in West Allis (Milwaukee), Wisconsin.
+In April 2001 Gardner filed complaints that the owners of Avalon Rail had stolen plans and scheduling and inventory software from him to start their own company.

 St. Louis Car Company